 An FBI agent is recruited by a shadowy agency to help fight the cartels.

-I’m convinced that Denis Villeneuve doesn’t know how to make a bad movie.
+I’m convinced that Denis Villeneuve can’t make a bad movie.
 The man is a genius, and this film is a perfect showcase of his talents.
 The film is slow and methodical, building tension and dread as it moves towards its disturbing finale.
-This is perhaps the best drug trafficking movie since Traffic (2000), which, coincidentally, Benicio Del Toro won an Oscar for Best Supporting Actor.
-Sicario is a ruthless, violent, and grim thriller that is crafted with such skill and precision that it’s darn near impossible to look away.
+This is perhaps the best drug trafficking movie since “Traffic” (2000), which, coincidentally, Benicio Del Toro won an Oscar for Best Supporting Actor.
+“Sicario” is a ruthless, violent, and grim thriller that is crafted with such skill and precision that it’s darn near impossible to look away.

 (SOME SPOILERS IN THE FOLLOWING PARAGRAPH)

 Kate Macer (Emily Blunt, “A Quiet Place”) leads a swat team to a home in Arizona where they suspect hostages are being held by a Mexican cartel.
 After a brief raid, it is discovered that bodies of forty-two men and women are hidden in the walls of the house.
 After a bomb at the scene goes off and kills two officers, Kate and her less experienced partner, Reggie (Daniel Kaluuya, “Get Out”), are brought back to the agency where they’re approached by Matt Graver (Josh Brolin, “Deadpool 2”), who claims he is running an operation that will bring down the ones responsible for what happened at the house.
 Kate says she wants to help, and Matt takes her down across the border to Mexico where she meets Alejandro (Benicio Del Toro, “Star Wars: The Last Jedi”).
 As the story continues, Kate begins to question Alejandro and Matt’s methods, though they seem to be the only ones making any sort of difference.